YU88John/serverless-note-taking-app/README.md

 ### 1. Create the infrastructure

-We will create two stacks for this project: CloudTrail and backend.
+We will create two stacks for this project: <a href="https://aws.amazon.com/cloudtrail/">CloudTrail</a> and backend.

-I have already created a public S3 bucket that contains CloudFormation templates and Lambda codes that we will use in this project.
+I have already created a public S3 bucket that contains <a href="https://aws.amazon.com/cloudformation/">CloudFormation</a> templates and Lambda codes that we will use in this project.
 You can readily use it with the following commands.

 #### Create a stack that will deploy and enable CloudTrail for the account